Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ### Feedback and suggestions

-Have a question, feedback or suggestion?
-You can [create an issue](https://github.com/Shopify/polaris/issues/new) during any stage of a component’s lifecycle.
+Have feedback, a question, or suggestion?
+[Create an issue](https://github.com/Shopify/polaris/issues/new) during any stage of a component’s lifecycle.

 ---